 I find that the size 2 holds more paint in the bristles, whilst maintaining a needle sharp point.
 The size 0 works well for the finest details, but it doesn’t hold as much paint.

 These handmade dagger striper brushes are synthetic sable, and provide interlocked durable bristles.
+They can be used with watercolour, runny oil paint and fluid acrylic.

 You can see they taper to a point, but are thicker closer to the ferule.